ROCm/MIOpen/docs/how-to/use-nhwc-batchnorm-in-pytorch.rst

 =================================================

 NHWC (also known as "Channels Last") and NCHW are two types of memory formats for deep learning.
-They describe how multidimensional arrays (nD) are translated to a linear (1-dimensional) memory address space.
+They describe how multidimensional arrays (nD) are translated to a linear (one-dimensional) memory address space.

 *  NCHW (Number of samples, channels, height, width): This is the default data layout in which channels are stored separately from one another.
 The height and width information is stored after